nodejs/node/doc/api/fs.md

 Any specified file descriptor has to have been opened for appending.

-_Note: If a file descriptor is specified as the `file`, it will not be closed automatically._
+*Note*: If a file descriptor is specified as the `file`, it will not be closed automatically.

 ## fs.appendFileSync(file, data[, options])
 <!-- YAML